maxhartmann1/def-accessible-space/README.md

 To learn how to access DAS and related metrics, see the examples below.

 If you are interested in understanding the model, there is [a demo notebook explaining its basic workings](https://github.com/jonas-bischofberger/accessible-space/blob/main/accessible_space/apps/demo.ipynb).
-This notebook can also be accessed without installation through [Binder](https://mybinder.org/v2/gh/jonas-bischofberger/accessible-space/HEAD?urlpath=%2Fdoc%2Ftree%2Faccessible_space%2Fapps%2Fdemo.ipynb).
+This notebook can also be accessed without installation through [Google Colab](https://colab.research.google.com/github/jonas-bischofberger/accessible-space/blob/main/accessible_space/apps/demo.ipynb) or [Binder](https://mybinder.org/v2/gh/jonas-bischofberger/accessible-space/HEAD?urlpath=%2Fdoc%2Ftree%2Faccessible_space%2Fapps%2Fdemo.ipynb).

 ### Installation